rust-lang/rfcs/text/0000-macro-aware-tokens.md

     * The order that macros are encountered by the compiler (presumably top-down within files, unclear across files).
     * The order that macros are marked (when a macro expands into some tokes marked with generation `N`, they get put in a queue after all the existing generation `N` macros).

+* On the topic of tiebreaking, the current macro expansion loop delays the expansion of macros that the compiler can't resolve, because they might be resolvable once other macros have expanded.
+Can we just lift that algorithm wholesale here?

 * How does this proposal affect expansion within the _body_ of an attribute macro call?
 Currently builtin macros like `#[cfg]` are special-cased to expand before things like `#[derive]`; can we unify this behaviour under the new system?

 * How does this handle inner attributes?

-* How does this handle the explicit token arguments that are passed to declarative macros?
+* How does this handle structured arguments passed to declarative macros (like `$x:expr`)?